-A quick and easy dish made of tender-crisp spiced and herbed shrimp baked with tomatoes, garlic and feta.
-It’s the perfect dish served as an appetizer or a full meal either with pasta or orzo or just crusty bread to scoop up the flavorful sauce right out of the pan.
-It’s typically made in a large frying pan on the stove top or bakes in a casserole dish, but I decided to make it into a sheet pan dish resulting in a quicker cooking/baking time and minimal prep time.
+A quick and easy sheet pan dish made of tender spiced and herbed shrimp baked with tomatoes, garlic and feta and finished off with a squeeze of lemon juice and fresh herbs.
+It’s the perfect dish served as an appetiser or a full meal either with pasta or orzo, rice, or just crusty bread to scoop up the flavourful sauce right out of the pan.
+It’s typically made in a large frying pan or skillet on the stove top or bakes in a casserole dish, but I decided to make it into a sheet pan dish resulting in a quicker cooking/baking time and minimal prep time.

 When I first made this for my husband he looked a bit confused as he was expecting bubbling cheese in a pan to be served on the dinner table not saucy shrimp.
-You may feel the same way as most people think sagananki should be followed up by a loud OPA and a shot of something potent being poured into a hot pan with cheese and then poof - flames burst and you fear the server will burn off their eyebrows.
-That is definitely the the most common dish people often think of when they here saganaki.
+You may feel the same way as most people think sagananki should be followed up by a loud OPA and a shot of something potent being poured into a hot pan with cheese and then poof - a burst of flames.
+That is definitely the the most common dish people associate with saganaki.
 Saganaki in Greek actually refers to the two-handled dish or frying pan the dish is typically cooked in.
 So you see saganaki can be associated with many other foods other than the cheese it’s so famously known for.
 This dish has three main components to it - the tomatoes and aromatics, the shrimp and of course the feta.
 They all come together beautifully in this dish - now let me tell you more about them!

 Not that big of a dilemma actually.
 It’s completely up to you whether you use fresh tomatoes or canned.
 You can even use larger chopped fresh tomatoes in place of cherry tomatoes.
 Approx 4-6 medium sized tomatoes would do in place of the cherry tomatoes.
 Really and truly this dish works well with whatever you have on hand.
-If tomatoes are in season definitely use them and if not use canned whole tomatoes.
+If tomatoes are in season definitely use them and if not use canned whole tomatoes or canned cherry tomatoes.
+If using whole ones just make sure to choose them up into smaller pieces.
 If you are using canned try to use good quality canned tomatoes which enhance the flavour of the dish.
 If I can get fresh I will always use fresh because I love the taste of roasted fresh tomatoes.
 Choose fresh herbs over dry where and when you can especially in this case when the fresh herbs are tossed in and on after the dish has been cooked as they add so much to the dish.
-If you like an extra bit of freshness you can even toss some fresh dill to the herb mix to add some more freshness and vibrancy to the dish.
+If you like an extra bit of freshness you can even toss some fresh dill to the herb mix to add some more vibrancy to the dish.
 Make sure that your tomatoes, garlic, and onions are well seasoned with salt and pepper as each layer adds to the whole dish.

 How to get the most delicious shrimp?

 This one is easy guys.
 I toss mine well with the spices and let them hang out, while I chop my veggies and seasonings and make sure that each of them are fully coated with seasoning.
 They get a few minutes of marinating while I prep and it’s literally like they are getting a nice flavour bath.
-Shrimp don’t need a lot of time to absorb flavours that they are marinating in, so that quick little ‘bath’ will ensure they are covered in flavour and bake up deliciously!
-I always buy shrimp that has already been peeled and deveined but still has the tail on – makes for a prettier presentation and I find my family is much happier that they don’t have to peel them when they are served.
-I usually buy frozen shrimp and there’s def nothing wrong with either fresh or frozen.
-In fact most shrimp has been frozen previously even if it’s being sold thawed.
-Either works great.
-Just be sure that when you’re cooking frozen shrimp, you let it really thaw out before putting it over any heat and makes sure to pat them dry with a paper towel before placing them in the marinade.
+Shrimp don’t need a lot of time to absorb the flavours that they are marinating in, so that quick little ‘bath’ will ensure they are covered in flavour and bake up deliciously!
+I always buy shrimp that has already been peeled and deveined but still has the tail on – makes for a prettier presentation and I find my family is much happier that they don’t have to peel the whole shrimp when they are served.
+I usually have frozen shrimp on hand at all times.
+It’s so versatile and cooks up so quick.
+Either frozen or fresh works great with this recipe.
+Just be sure that when you use frozen shrimp, make sure to thaw them out completely and pat them dry with a paper towel before placing them in the marinade.
 They cook/bake up quickly which is great for a quick meal.